 The EECS Department offers five Bachelor of Science degrees: Electrical Engineering (BSEE), Computer Engineering (BSCoE), Computer Science (BSCS), Interdisciplinary Computing (BSIC), and Information Technology (BSIT).
 This BSIT program is offered on the Edwards campus.
 Each features a firm grounding in the fundamentals of mathematics, basic science, and computer science and/or engineering science, with advanced studies in the theory and design of systems of various kinds, as well as hands-on experience.
-The BSEE, BSCoE, BSCS, and BSIT degrees are accredited; the BSIC degrees are not yet eligible for accreditation.
+All five Bachelor of Science degree programs are accredited.